Documentation

 Visitors understand what your facility offers without needing to call first.

-Turn on only the actions your team is ready to support.
+Step 6: Turn on customer actions your team is ready for

 2. Marketplace